 Once the home of high-quality Plasma TVs now with newer technology taking over Panasonic TVs main focus is LED, OLED and 4K production.
 The decision to no longer manufacture plasma televisions came as major news in the industry and TV consumers will have to fill the void with the next best display in the market.
-This may come in the shape of OLED although current pricing levels are way too high to be a valid option at present.
+This comes in the shape of an impressive range of OLED, 4K HDR TVs and Panasonic voice control TVs that work with Google Assistant and Alexa devices.

 Home cinema fans will have to find a new affordable grade of TV to outperform the plasma glory days.
 These high-quality flat-panel televisions were once the pinnacle of display design with the richest black levels in town.
 With the rise of less power-hungry technologies, Panasonic is keen to showcase their latest offerings in the way of 4K Ultra HD TVs.
 This next generation of television delivers stunning picture quality displaying four times the detail of HD.